 The Group has engaged PricewaterhouseCoopers LLP ("PwC") as its internal auditors.
+The AC approves the hiring, removal, evaluation and compensation of the internal auditors.
 PwC reports primarily to the AC Chairman and submits its audit plan to the AC for approval prior to commencement of the internal audit.
 The internal audit is carried out in accordance with the Standards for the Professional Practice of Internal Auditing set by The Institute of Internal Auditors.
+PwC has full access to the documents, records, properties and personnel (including the AC) of the Group.

-The AC reviews the adequacy and effectiveness of the internal audits performed by PwC and to, ensure that the recommendations of the internal auditors are properly implemented.
+The AC reviews the adequacy and effectiveness of the internal audits performed by PwC at least annually to, inter alia, ensure that (i) the internal audit function is adequately resourced and has appropriate standing within the Group; and (ii) the recommendations of the internal auditors are properly implemented.